 Maybe California (PG&E) should have allocated less taxpayer money (i.e. labor) on windmills and solar panels and more on protecting the power grid.
 The same one that fails every summer and causes the majority of their environmental calamities.
 Now, our House and Senate are fighting wars on two other fronts- inflation and Russia.
 Through government intervention.
 Because that always works out so well (said no one ever.)
 Let's check back in a year to see how those wars turn out, but I already have a pretty good idea.
 And I'm setting up a line of credit for anyone who wants in on this action.

 I mention all this not to embarrass the federal government (they're frankly doing a better job of that than I could ever conceive of) but because, for the first time in the history of mankind, our leaders in 2020 attempted to sever the historical connection between the labor (productivity) that they had outlawed and the value (money) that derives from the labor.

-I don't have a problem with acknowledging climate change or even fighting it, my primary qualm is with expecting the government to solve it.
-Because in my 40-odd years of life, I've yet to see a single problem that they have not made worse.
+I don't have a problem with acknowledging climate change or even fighting it, my primary qualm is with expecting the government to fix it.
+Because in my 40-odd years of life, I've yet to see a single problem that they haven't made worse.
 If anything, I look at the three main crisis of the 20th century (9/11, The Great Financial Crisis and COVID) as representing colossal federal policy failures as both their cause and effect.

-There is literally no amount of money too large for them to misallocate, squander or make disappear.
-They would be better off giving that money to the citizenry to invest and spend, rather it than taking it from the people and then losing it, thereby making the problem worse for us.
-Unless you think the government wars on crime. drugs, poverty, terror have been particularly effective.
-To me, they seem primarily designed as jobs and welfare programs and we are no better off solving these complex problems than we were a generation ago.
+There is literally no amount of money too large for our government leaders to misallocate, squander or make disappear.
+We would be far better off giving that money to the citizenry to invest and spend, rather it than taking it from the people and then losing it, thereby making the problem worse for us.
+Unless you think the government's respective wars on crime, drugs, poverty, terror have been particularly effective.
+To me, they seem primarily designed as jobs and welfare programs, money-laundering operations and grift.
+We are no better off solving these complex problems than we were a generation ago.